In this article for LV= life insurance

 Don’t let the weather make your wedding into a damp squib.

 ‘Don't choose a venue because you fell in love with the garden but hate the indoor space; love everything about it.
 Have buckets of brollies to hand and embrace the showers with your photographer,’ Emma Tuckley of Country & Coast Weddings

 And, finally, make sure you’re covered.

-‘If the worse happens, you might not get the day you dreamed of, but at least you could get some money back,’ says wedding planner Hanna Dugmore (@HannahLDugmore
+‘If the worse happens, you might not get the day you dreamed of, but at least you could get some money back,’ says wedding planner Hannah Dugmore (@HannahLDugmore

 ).
 ‘So consider wedding insurance.’